Chantal Curtis: Different aliases

 In 1973, a single called "Juste Un Petit Peu De Soleil / Rien N'a Changé" was released under the name Chantal Alexandre.

-In 1977, Chantal recorded an album entitled "Magic Love", released in the US on West End Records.
-The album contained four songs : "Can't You Feel It" and "Magic Love" on the A-Side, "Hold Me, Squeeze Me" and "Disco Dance" on the B-Side.
+In 1977, Chantal recorded an album entitled Magic Love, released in the US on West End Records.
+The album contained four songs: "Can't You Feel It" and "Magic Love" on the A-side, and "Hold Me, Squeeze Me" and "Disco Dance" on the B-side.
 The album was produced by Pierre Jaubert and Tom Moulton.

-"Disco Dance" was a hit in the U.S and was released as a single there, on West End Records.
+"Disco Dance" was a hit in the U.S. and was released as a single there, on West End Records.

-For the album covers and the television appearances, Sitruk was replaced by a "cover" named Michele, some say it was commercial, the cover being "more attractive".
-A video of Michelle singing "Magic Love" on French TV channel "Melody Variétés" can be found on YouTube.
+For the album covers and the television appearances, Sitruk was replaced by a female named Michele; some say it was commercial, her being "more attractive".
+A video of Michele singing "Magic Love" on French TV channel "Melody Variétés" can be found on YouTube.

 In 1978, Curtis recorded an album entitled Don't You Know on the Barclay label.

 "Body Party" was released as a single, with "Honey Child" as the B-side.